raflyhangga/Tubes1_OlahragaGuntur/README.md

 <h1 align="center">Tubes1_OlahragaGuntur<h1/>

-This project is for logical implementation for [💎 diamonds game](https://github.com/haziqam/tubes1-IF2211-game-engine/releases/tag/v1.1.0) using greedy strategy in order to get the maximum amount of diamond in a certain point of time.
+<p>This project is for logical implementation for [💎 diamonds game](https://github.com/haziqam/tubes1-IF2211-game-engine/releases/tag/v1.1.0) using greedy strategy in order to get the maximum amount of diamond in a certain point of time.

-This bot implements a ***Price Per Length*** strategy in order to get the nearest diamond with the greatest value. 🤑🤑🤑
+This bot implements a ***Price Per Length*** strategy in order to get the nearest diamond with the greatest value. 🤑🤑🤑<p/>

 # 🏃🏻‍♂️ Running the Bot
 1. Make sure that you have the **Game Engine** installed and running properly.